algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 You can use a modified machine code to run illegal operations on your CPU.
 Through the use of the virtual CPU, we can mitigate that risk as the user would not be running the code directly on the hardware.

-## Examples
+## Example

 Here is an example program that will always output the 8th Fibonacci number (21), and is written in our assembly language:

 ```
-// TODO: Ask for value of c
+// The index we want to calculate is stored in rc
 sub rc rc
 add rc 8 // Calculate the 8th value
+// Initialize
 sub ra ra
 add ra 0
 sub rb rb
 add rb 1
+// Begin loop
 loop:
 add ra rb
 xchg ra rb
+// End loop
 subi rc 1
 teqi rc 1
 jz loop
-// TODO: Print result (=21)
+// The result is stored in rb (=21)
 ```

-## Resources

-Man-hours:
-- 8 weeks
-- 29 half-days (each of 3.5 hours)
-- 609 manhours

-Budget:
-- None

 ## Risks and assumptions

-- The 32-bit timestamp ends in 2038
+- The way to mitigate 32-bit timestamps ending in 2038 has yet to be defined
 - The instruction we create could infringe a patent
 - We assume that every implementation of C follows the C Standard close enough to not be a problem
 - We assume that any instruction we create can be implemented in real hardware